PhrSite/PsapSimulator/README.md

 # Introduction
+This project is a Visual Studio Windows Forms application that targets .NET 9.
+It may be run on Windows 10 or later.

 The PsapSimulator application is a test program.
 The intended uses of this application are:
 1. Assist in interoperability testing of Next Generation 9-1-1 (NG9-1-1) call Emergency Services IP Network (ESInet) functional elements that deliver NG9-1-1 calls to NG9-1-1 capable Public Safety Answering Points (PSAPs).
 2. Provide a way to perform integration testing of the various NG9-1-1 interfaces that have been implemented in the [SipLib](https://github.com/PhrSite/SipLib), [Ng911Lib](https://github.com/PhrSite/Ng911Lib), [EidoLib](https://github.com/PhrSite/EidoLib) and [Ng911CadIfLib](https://github.com/PhrSite/Ng911CadIfLib) open source class libraries.